genechain-io/docs/Home.md

 Welcome to the geneth wiki!
 ***
-This is the the Wiki for `geneth`, the official Genechain client.
-For more information on Genechain, please refer to https://genechain.io
+This is the the Wiki for `geneth`, the official GeneChain client.
+For more information on GeneChain, please visit https://genechain.io

-Main contents:
+### Main contents:

+For common users
+* [[Metamask]] - How to setup metamask to get access to Genechain
+* [[Faucet]] - How to get Testing RNA on GeneChain Adenine Testnet
+* [[Staking]] - How to stake a validator and share mining rewards

+For node operators
-* [[Fullnode]] - How to run a full node
+* [[Fullnode]] - How to run a full node for GeneChain
 * [[Validator]] - How to participate as a validator

-* [[Staking]] - How to stake a validator and participate in Ribose, the DPoS mining engine.
-* [[Faucet]] - How to get Testing RNA on GeneChain Adenine Testnet
-* [[Metamask]] - How to setup metamask to get access to Genechain
+For developers
+* [[Ribose Consensus Protocol]] - Details of Ribose, the consensus engine used by GeneChain
+* [[System Contracts]] - Addresses and descriptions of GeneChain system contracts

 Sidebar also lists all pages.